 The message was clear: anyone can bully, any can be victimized by bullying, but together we can stop it.

 Each year on the second Wednesday of April, millions of people wear pink to remember that positive actions make a difference.
-And that the change starts with each one of us
+And that the change starts with each one of us.

 This April 9th my school board will be participating in the Day of Pink as a day to promote awareness of bullying and to raise awareness against homophobic and transphobic bullying specifically.
 We have participated in the past years but again this year we are specifically talking about homophobic and transphobic bullying.